 Susan Brooks Ferrett, 80 of Kinsale, went to be with the Lord on Sunday, September 1, 2019, surrounded by her family.

-To send flowers in memory of Susan Brooks Ferrett, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Susan Brooks Ferrett, please visit our Heartfelt Sympathies Store.

 She was the wife of the late Charles Southwick Ferrett.
 She was a member of Cople Parish where she served for 10 years on the Altar Guild, and was a retired nurse.
 She and her husband were avid sailors, often sailing to Marathon, FL for the winter.
 They also traveled by canal boat, cranking the lochs open by hand.
 Sue was a Master Gardener and a member of the Westmoreland Garden Club.
 She was also a stained-glass artist and she happily shared her artwork as gifts.
 She had a love of outdoors and nature.

 Sue and Charlie loved to travel to England where they would drive through the countryside enjoying the small towns, exploring history and visiting inns.